astropy/astropy-workshop/00-Install_and_Setup/README.md

 *If you are using Windows, we now recommend using the Windows Subsystem for Linux (WSL) instead of using native Windows tools.
 WSL is now fully supported by Microsoft and tends to result in fewer install headaches, and lets you use tools that were developed for Linux seemlessly in windows.
 While you still may be able to use the Windows-native installation of Miniforge, these instructions focus on the WSL approach for the above reasons.*

 To install WSL, you should follow the instructions Microsoft provides here: https://docs.microsoft.com/en-us/windows/wsl/install.
-While you may choose an alternative Linux distribution from the default Ubuntu, the instructions below have been tested on Ubuntu, so unless you have a specific reason, we suggest you stick with the default.
-Once you reach the point in the instructions with a working Linux terminal prompt, you can proceed to step 1 of these instructions.
+While you may choose an alternative Linux distribution from the default Ubuntu, the instructions below have been tested on Ubuntu, so unless you have a specific reason, we suggest you stick with Ubuntu.
+Once you have a working Linux terminal prompt, you can proceed to step 1 of these instructions.

 *Optional* While you can run a WSL terminal with the command prompt built into Windows, it's rather bare-bones and you may not have the best experience.
 For WSL on Windows you'll probably want to [install Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install) to have a terminal experience closer to what you'd see on Mac or Linux.
+See also [Set up a WSL development environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment).

 ## 1. Install Miniforge (if needed)